Shadowing - Pre-Clerkship & Clerkship

 Students Returning to Program

-- Students returning to the program after time away from the program may wish to engage in shadowing as a way to engage in clinical experiences.
-In order to be eligible for shadowing, students must be registered in a College of Medicine course in order to be covered by liability insurance.
+• Students returning to the program after time away from the program may wish to engage in shadowing as a way to engage in clinical experiences.
+In order to be eligible for shadowing, students must be registered at the University of Saskatchewan in order to be covered by liability insurance.
 The College utilizes the XMED course (a not for credit course with nominal student fees, that does not go on a student’s transcript) for both Pre-Clerkship and Clerkship students who are planning their return to the program, which provides appropriate liability coverage to allow students to shadow.
+Students are expected to track activity in their online shadowing log for liability purposes.

 Pre-Clerkship Administrative Responsibilities: